tapis-project/documentation/source/technical/files.rst

 File Uploads
 ++++++++++++++++++

-To upload a new file to the files service, just POST a file to the service.
+To upload a new file to the files service, POST a file to the service.
 The file will be placed at the location specified in the `{path}` parameter in the request.
+Not all system types support this operation.
 For example, given the system `my-system`, and you want to insert the file in a folder located at `/folderA/folderB/folderC`:

 Using the official Tapis Python SDK: